FACTS AND DETAILS CONCERNING OUR SUSTAINABILITY REPORT 2016.

 Brau Union Österreich and HEINEKEN collect data in accordance with the guidelines and definitions of the Global Reporting Initiative (GRI G4).

-- Since 2013, we have aligned our definition of specific energy consumption to that of the WBCSD Protocol: thermal energy (MJ/ hl) + 3.6 x electrical energy (kWh/hl).
+- Since 2013, we have aligned our definition of specific energy consumption to that of the WBCSD (World Business Council for Sustainable Development) protocol: thermal energy (MJ/ hl beer) + 3.6 x electrical energy (kWh/hl beer).

 - The energy that is supplied by back-up generators is produced in kWh and is not reported as MJ of fuel consumed.
-However, the resulting direct CO2 emissions are reported.
+However, the direct CO2 emissions resulting from the generation of the energy are reported.